gbmhunter/candy-calc/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v2.1.1.0  2013/11/20 Deleted some commented code.
-v2.1.0.0  2013/11/18 Added support for validator severity levels.
+v2.1.2.0  2013/11/21 Made sure no debug messages are printed when debug = false.
+Tooltip now displays 'Warning' title when severity is warning.
+Background colour of warning tooltip is now orange.
+Closes #15, closes #14, closes #12. v2.1.1.0  2013/11/20 Deleted some commented code. v2.1.0.0  2013/11/18 Added support for validator severity levels.
 Add CSS to colour warnings and errors differently. v2.0.1.0  2013/11/18 Fixed bug where stuff like '2z' was not being detected as 'not a numeral' because of parseFloat function calls.
 Added info to built-in validator IS_NUMERAL and features section to README.